Bringing foresight to API management to leverage digital marketplaces

 The API management platform comprises:

-an API store where customers can see which APIs are exposed by various businesses and units across Schneider, plus detailed documentation about each one and how to consume them
+An API store where customers can see which APIs are exposed by various businesses and units across Schneider, plus detailed documentation about each one and how to consume them

-a dedicated sandbox allows customers to try them out in a test environment
+A dedicated sandbox allows customers to try them out in a test environment

-an API management dashboard provides statistics to support and inform the developer community, including visibility of who is using which APIs and for what purposes, in real-time.
+An API management dashboard provides statistics to support and inform the developer community, including visibility of who is using which APIs and for what purposes, in real-time

 Initially, the API platform catered mainly to internal consumers and helped improve cross-domain consumption of services and APIs and the reuse of IT assets within the enterprise, lowering cost and time to market.
 The platform also provides a method of monetizing the APIs through internal metering and chargeback.
 For example, the integration framework allows Schneider's Global Solutions (which provides digital software across the business) to build solutions like subscription-based billing, a customer information database, and a product information database, being leveraged to generate new revenues from digital products.